realms-team/solserver/README.md

 ### verifying connectivity

-To verify the API is up and running, one can a `GET` command to the API endpoint:
+To verify the API is up and running, one can a `POST` command to the API endpoint:

 ```
 /echo.json